alfrix/docs/docs/docguide/core_template.md

 // Fill in the (Core name) and the (Directory name).
 // The (Directory name) is the name of the directory the core creates in RetroArch's save and state directories.

-The (Core name) core loads from and saves to to these directories.
+The (Core name) core saves/loads to/from these directories.

 // Fill in the (Core name).